Jason Hsuan

+Jason Hsuan (宣建生; born 1943) is the chairman, executive director and chief executive officer of TPV Technology.

+Biography

-Jason Hsuan (宣建生, b.1943, Jianyang, Nanping, Fujian province) is the chairman, executive director and chief executive officer of TPV Technology.
-Hsuan graduated from the Department of Electrical Engineering of the National Cheng Kung University, Taiwan in 1968, and holds a doctorate degree in systems engineering from the New York University Tandon School of Engineering (then Polytechnic Institute of Brooklyn) and a master's degree in systems engineering from Boston University.
+Hsuan earned a B.S. in electrical engineering in 1968 from National Cheng Kung University and a Ph.D. in systems engineering from the New York University Tandon School of Engineering (then Polytechnic Institute of Brooklyn) and a master's degree in systems engineering from Boston University.

 In 2012, he was chairman and CEO of TPV Technology Limited.